 Garage door insulation comes in two primary options; polystyrene (styrofoam) and polyurethane (spray-foam).
 Polyurethane garage doors will have a higher R-Value.
 A garage door salesperson can explain all of the differences and make a recommendation.

 Maintaining Your Insulated Garage Doors

-Finally, customers ask if we recommend an over the counter garage door insulation kit from the box stores.
-Of course the decision is yours but we don’t recommend it!
-These kits can add weight to your door creating more wear and tear on your electric garage door motor, garage door spring and can make your garage door imbalanced.
+Customers ask if we recommend an over-the-counter garage door insulation kit from the box stores.
+Of course, the decision is yours but we don’t recommend it!
+These kits can add weight to your door creating more wear and tear on your electric garage door motor, garage door spring, and can make your garage door imbalanced.